akselsio/blog/_posts/2016-12-29-raspberry-pi-email-notification.md

 })
 {% endhighlight %}

-- finally we'll launch or connection to our email service and wait for these events
+- finally we'll launch our connection to our email service and wait for these events

 {% highlight js %}
 imap.connect();